DIGITAL EVIDENCE ACQUISITION

 WHAT IS DIGITAL EVIDENCE ACQUISITION?

 Digital evidence is fragile.
-It can be easily modified or destroyed if not properly preserved.
+And it can be easily modified or destroyed if not properly preserved.
 Whether by accident or malicious intent, modification of any kind will discredit digital evidence as a credible source within litigation.

 DEPARTMENT OF JUSTICE ON DIGITAL EVIDENCE ACQUISITION